In this article:

 True financial emergencies need to pass a two-pronged test:

-- Consequences: Your life will be significantly disrupted if you don't spend the money.
+- Consequences: Your life will be significantly disrupted if you don't pay the expense—think eviction or vehicle repossession.

-- Job loss: Without an income you won't be able to meet your living expenses, but an emergency fund can come to the rescue.
-As you're seeking and securing a new job, you can use the money you have set aside to pay your bills.
+- Job loss: It may be impossible to meet your living expenses without income, and that's where your emergency fund comes in.
+As you're looking for a new job, you can use the money you have set aside to pay your bills and other necessary expenses.

-- Home needs: When your roof, water heater or plumbing system breaks down and needs replacing, the cost to do so can easily exceed what wiggle room you have in your monthly budget.
-To prevent further damage to your home making repairs even costlier, an emergency fund can be your safety net.
+- Home needs: When your roof, water heater or plumbing system breaks down and needs replacing, the cost can exceed allowances in your monthly budget.
+To prevent further damage and disruption, you can use your emergency fund.

-- Car repairs: As vehicles age, repairs will be necessary.
+- Car repairs: As your vehicle ages, you'll likely need to make repairs.
 It's best to factor things like tires and tuneups into your monthly budget, but unexpected major repairs may require you to tap the money in your emergency fund—especially if you rely on your vehicle to get to work.

 - Children's needs: Your first-grader suddenly outgrows their car seat or your teenager's laptop breaks and needs to be replaced.
 Whatever the case, children are expensive and unexpected costs do come up.
-The funds in that emergency account can protect them and you.
+The funds in that emergency account can protect your family.

 - Technology replacement: You dropped your cellphone in a sink full of water and need the device for work.
 You can't exactly go without a cellphone, and your emergency fund may be able to cover a replacement.